 The bigger the stone, the richer and darker the colors can be.

-Some Peridot stones have a dull appearance because of the inclusions or the cuts.
+Some Peridot stones are dull because of the inclusions or the cuts.
 Make sure to choose a bright and sharp-looking stone.

 Peridot can be a brittle stone.
 Avoid stones that have chips, cracks, and facet abrasions.
 This stone can capture the light beautifully, so look for a Peridot that is sparkly and lively.

-Since there are lots of good Peridot, avoid buying stones that have cutting flaws that look like windows where you can see through the center of the stone.
+Since there are lots of good Peridot, avoid buying stones with cutting flaws that look like windows where you can see through the center of the stone.

-Peridot is relatively inexpensive and can be purchased in larger sizes.
-You can find really unique cuts and shapes.
+Peridot is relatively inexpensive, and you can purchase it in larger sizes.
+You can find unique cuts and shapes.

-This birthstone is connected to happiness, peace, and good fortune.
-It’s also associated with love, growth, prosperity, and dignity.
+This birthstone relates to happiness, peace, good fortune, love, growth, prosperity, and dignity.